tedyoung/awesome-java8/README.md

 Libraries that make Java 8 more functional, especially filling in the gaps in streams.

 * [Javaslang](http://javaslang.com/) - Adds the notion of Tuples, along with immutable Values and Pattern Matching, to make it easier to write more functional Java code. :8ball:
+* [Javaslang-CircuitBreaker](https://github.com/RobWin/javaslang-circuitbreaker) - A lightweight, easy-to-use CircuitBreaker library designed for Java8 and functional programming based on Javaslang.
 * [jOOλ](https://github.com/jOOQ/jOOL) - Part of the jOOQ series of libraries, provides more Functions, Tuples, and `Seq` that provides methods like `crossJoin()`, `join()`, and `groupBy()`. :8ball:
 * [ProtonPack](https://github.com/poetix/protonpack) - Offers about a dozen utilities for `Stream`, e.g., `takeWhile`, `zip`, `aggregate`, and a `unique` collector. :8ball:

 ## Interoperability libraries